 A few articles ago, I discussed packing lightly for my upcoming trip.
 I’m proof that the whole Lean Wardrobe philosophy, even when extended to packing, is a constant work in progress, something that needs practice.

 It’s not always easy to predict exactly what you’ll need during a trip.
-Inevitably there will be some inefficiencies, and you’ll wish you brought more T-shirts and less pants, or more underwear and less dress shirts… something like that.
+Inevitably there will be some inefficiencies, and you’ll wish you brought more T-shirts… something like that.

 All you can really do is take a long look at what you plan on bringing—lay it all out on the bed—and evaluate it.